 Most patients will first see a “primary spine provider,” who is a physical therapist specializing in spine care.
 Other specialists may be needed as well, including doctors who are experts in treating back problems without surgery and addressing chronic pain.
 Behavioral health therapists can assist with lifestyle choices and overcoming challenges with mental health and diet coaches can help implement desirable behaviors and nutrition choices.
 Additional specialists will be offered through UPMC if needed.
 The goal of our care team is to give you the tools you need to help you manage your pain and build a healthier life.

-Most patients come to the UPMC Program for Spine Health by referral from a primary care physician, orthopaedic surgeon, or other health care provider.
+To set up an appointment at the UPMC Program for Spine Health, patients can receive a referral from a primary care physician, orthopaedic surgeon, or other health care provider.
+Patients can also contact us directly.

 UPMC Outpatient Center Hampton